Effects of two-body currents in the one-particle one-hole electromagnetic responses within a relativistic model

 \section{Abstract}

+Longitudinal ($R_L$) and transverse ($R_T$) responses from inclusive electron scattering from carbon 12 and calcium 40 nuclei are computed within a fully relativistic and unfactorized model for the initial and final states, and one- and two-body current operators leading to the one-particle one-hole responses.
+We find that the two-body contributions have no effect on $R_L$ but they increase $R_T$ by up to 30\%, depending on the energy and momentum transfer.
+Inclusive cross sections have also been computed.
+In this case, the increase of $R_T$ due to two-body currents will translate into an increase in the cross-sections depending on the degree of transversity of each kinematic.

+The comparison with carbon data is good for the responses and the cross sections.
+In the case of calcium, while the model compares well with the cross section data, the agreement with the responses is generally poor.
+However, the inconsistencies between different data sets for the separate responses in this nucleus points to uncertainties underlying the procedure to extract the responses that are not considered (or largely underestimated) in the experimental error bars.

-The longitudinal and transverse experimental responses from inclusive electron scattering are simultaneously reproduced using an independent-particle relativistic mean-field model to describe the initial and final states, and one- and two-body current operators as the interaction mechanism that leads to the one particle-one hole responses.
-We find that the two-body operator has little effect on the longitudinal response but it increases the transverse one by up to 35\%, depending on the energy and momentum transfer.
-Going beyond the plane-wave approach, i.e., incorporating the distortion of the nucleons, and making the initial and final states orthogonal, is essential to reproduce both the shape and magnitude of the responses.
-Our calculation is fully relativistic and considers in a coherent quantum mechanical description the initial and final state of the nucleon involved in the vertex, incorporating realistic dynamics.
-The good agreement with the experimental data reinforces the idea of using this approach to describe neutrino-induced scattering reaction.
+Our calculation is fully relativistic and considers within the full quantum mechanical description both the initial and final nucleon states involved in the process.
+We also show that it is essential to go beyond the plane-wave approach, since incorporating the distortion of the nucleons while making the initial and final states orthogonal, allows to reproduce both the shape and magnitude of the cross section data and carbon responses.
+The good agreement with the electron scattering experimental data supports the use of this approach to describe the analogous neutrino-induced scattering reaction.

-Electron scattering is one of the most precise and efficient methods to determine the internal structure of atomic nuclei.
-These experiments are regaining interest nowadays due to its connection to neutrino scattering and the necessity in neutrino oscillation experiments of keeping under control the nuclear interaction in the target nuclei involved \cite{Alvarez-Ruso18, Katori17}.
-As a first step, comparison to electron scattering data allows to scrutiny the available theoretical models.
-Models that succeed in this comparison should be preferable to analyse the neutrino experiment results.